DomCR/HtmlCSBuilder/README.md

 </html>
 ```

-CSHtml syntact to write the html sample:
+HtmlSharp syntact to write the html sample:

 ```c#
 HtmlBuilder builder = new HtmlBuilder();